fwbrasil/activate/README.md

 Activate is an object persistence framework in Scala.
 The main features are:

- * Use of [RadonSTM](https://github.com/fwbrasil/radon-stm "RadonSTM") to control entities atributes, resulting in a durable STM with optimistc concurrency control
+ * Use of [RadonSTM](https://github.com/fwbrasil/radon-stm "RadonSTM") to control entities attributes, resulting in a durable STM with optimistc concurrency control
  * The storage backend is pluggable.
 For now there is support for transient memory, prevayler and jdbc (tested with mysql and oracle).
 There is an initial implementation for key-value storages, like Apache Cassandra.
  * Entities are lazy loaded and initialized when used
  * Type-safe queries